 But let’s move on to point number two, ans that is protein also has the highest thermic effect of food out of all the macronutrients.
 There’s three macronutrients – proteins, carbhohydrates and fats.
 When we eat those and our bodies break them down for energy, each of them require a different amount of effort from our bodies.
 So carbohydrates and fats are fairly easy for the body to process, but protein is the hardest one for our body to break down, which means we’re going to burn more calories during that process and we’re not going to absorb those calories as fat.

 Let me give you an example, let’s say you ate a piece of chicken that was 100 calories.
-If 20 to 35% of the calories in that protein is burned during your digestive process, that means that you are only going to digest, of that 100 calories of chicken, either 65 to 80 calories of it.
+According to the US Food Manufacturing company, If 20 to 35% of the calories in that protein is burned during your digestive process, that means that you are only going to digest, of that 100 calories of chicken, either 65 to 80 calories of it.
 Whereas if we were eating a bowl of pasta that had 100 calories in it from mostly carbs.
 With carbohydrates if we’re only burning about 5% in digestion you’re going to be absorbing 95% of that.
 So you are already you’re burning more calories just by adding more protein into your diet.

 #3 Protects Lean Muscle Mass